Admission & Aid FAQs

 When will I receive an aid offer notification?

-You will receive an aid offer notification based on a full-time enrollment assumption in early July, if you submitted your FAFSA by April 15.
+You will receive an aid offer notification based on a full-time enrollment assumption in early July if you submitted your FAFSA by April 15.
 Students who submit their FAFSA after this date will receive their aid offer notification approximately two to three weeks after submitting their FAFSA.
 Students selected for verification must first submit the required documentation to the College.
 The aid offer notification details the amount and types of aid offered.
 Upon receipt of the aid offer notification, you should compare your term aid offer total to your term bill.
 If the total financial aid package, excluding PA State Grant, does not cover the total charges, you are responsible for making payments to cover the outstanding balance before the payment deadline.

 When will I receive my refund check?

-Note: All students do not receive refunds.
+Note: Not all students receive refunds.

 Do I have to attend my classes to get financial aid?